 Environmental Leadership Initiative (ELI)

 The ELI fellowship uplifts EJ leaders whose work is rooted in relationships with land, culture, & community.
-We encourage local land stewards, artists, basket weavers, and cultural bearers to apply.
+Application Now Closed.

 Overview